LeetLLM

 PagedAttention Solution

-PagedAttention maps logical KV-cache blocks to non-contiguous physical GPU blocks through a small block table.
-PagedAttention maps logical KV-cache blocks to non-contiguous physical GPU blocks through a small block table.
+PagedAttention maps logical KV blocks to scattered physical GPU blocks.
+PagedAttention maps logical KV blocks to scattered physical GPU blocks.

 PagedAttention lets the scheduler allocate fixed-size KV blocks wherever space is available.
 Logical sequence order stays intact through the block table.